Vinayreddy0611/MvcMovie/MvcMovie/README.txt

 Created a new folder called helloworld in the view and added the index code by following the given code.
-Changed the title,footer and menu link to make sure the output contains privacy policy with Movieapp title.
+Changed the title,footer and menu link to make sure the output contains privacy policy with Movieapp title. made sure to transfer the data from controller to view and entered my command "hello vinay" as many times i want.

 STEP4:
 Add a Model